What we know now about the MySQL 8.1 Innovation Release and existing MySQL 8.0.x and Long-Term Support (LTS) versions

 July 18, 2023MySQL8.1andMySQL8.0.34has been released.

-Up until now, even though MySQL 8.0 releases have been minor versions, features have been added and removed frequently, making it difficult to keep up with the versions.
+Previous MySQL 8.0 releases have been minor versions, but features have been added and removed frequently, making it difficult to keep up with the latest versions.

-Starting with this release, there are Innovation Releases, which add or remove features, and Releases that only fix bugs.
+Starting with this release, there are now two types of releases: Innovation Releases, which add or remove features, and bug fixes only.

-However, the following article covers most of the content, so you might want to read that instead.
+However, the article below covers most of the content, so you might want to read that instead.

-On this page, I will focus on the EOL and upgrade-related issues that our team will be dealing with.
+On this page, I will focus on the EOL and upgrade issues that our team will be dealing with.

 Summary of each version

-For the time being, MySQL will have three different versions.
+For the time being, MySQL will have a mix of three versions.

 Version | remarks | EOL |